zenoss/twill/README.txt

 <modulename>``.

-twill also provides a simple wrapper for mechanize_ functionality, in the `commands.py` module, that may be useful for twill extensions as well as for other toolkits.
+twill also provides a simple wrapper for mechanize_ functionality, in the `commands.py` module.
+This may be useful for twill extensions as well as for other toolkits.

 Miscellaneous Implementation Details